 An Email Newsletter

 Newsletters aren’t dead, people!
-The Whimsy Soul newsletter (sign up here!) is a direct line between us and our readers.
+Our email newsletter is a direct line between us and our readers.
 Emails are very personal, it’s almost like knocking on someone’s (digital) door.
 A strong email strategy can drastically increase your blog pageviews and readership.
-We use Convertkit for our newsletter and email capture forms on the blog.
-They’re one of the best in the business, check them out here.
+We use Flodesk and I think they are the best email marketing tool for bloggers.